ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     After specifying the {{ model }} target persistent session the first time, to run {{ model }} you just need to make sure to have an active persistent session named like the specified {{ model }} target persistent session.

 ### Terminate a persistent session
+!!! tip
+    Logging out of a *Gadi* login node or an ARE terminal instance will not affect your persistent session.

 To stop a persistent session, run:
 ```
 persistent-sessions kill <persistent-session-uuid>